Angel (given name)

-Angel is a given name meaning "angel", "messenger".
+Angel is a given name meaning "angel".
 In the English-speaking world Angel is used for both boys and girls.

 Angel is from the medieval Latin masculine name Angelus, which was derived from the name of the heavenly creature (itself derived from the Ancient Greek word ἄγγελος (angelos) meaning "messenger").
 It is gradually gaining popularity in the English-speaking world, where it is sometimes used as a feminine given name in modern times.
 In the United States, it is also seeing increasing use among boys, usually using the standard English pronunciation of the word angel.

 Ángel (pronounced /ˈanxel/) is a common male name in Spanish-speaking countries, while the plural form Ángeles is usually given to girls.